Types of Dentition

 A typical tooth such as the canine or incisor is made up of three parts or regions which are the crown, the neck and the root

-1. The Crown: the crown is the parts of the tooth which above the gum
+1. The Crown: the crown is the parts of the tooth above the gum

 Incisors and canines have one root each while the premolars and molars have two or three roots each

-Starting with the external parts, then tooth consists of enamel which is manufactured by special cells of the gum.
+Starting with the external parts, the tooth consists of enamel which is manufactured by special cells of the gum.
 Enamel is a very hard, non-living substance containing calcium salts.
-The enamel protects the dentine and pulp cavity and form an efficient hard biting surface.
+The enamel protects the dentine and pulp cavity and forms an efficient hard-biting surface.